raspitv/RasPiCamcorder/ReadMe.txt

 Video
 -----
-To run the video program manually, you can type
+To run the video recording program manually, you can type

 sudo python picamcorder2.py